Skip to main content

 Requirements

-Click Edit on your project:
+Click Edit on the project:

-siteIdis the 5-digit number shown in the URL (e.g., 29353):
+The siteId is the five-digit number in the URL (for example, 29353):

 Create the Segment